-Green public procurement means incorporating environmental considerations into procurement procedures in public administration.
-These are contracts regarding “products and services which have a minor or reduced effect on human health and the environment compared to other products and services used in the same area”.
+Green public procurement (Green Public Procurement) consists in the integration of environmental considerations in public administration procurement procedures.
+These are contracts regarding products and services which have a minor or reduced effect on human health and the environment compared to other products and services used in the same area.
 The minimum environmental criteria are the elements that qualify a procurement process as “green”.

-Types of public procurement contracts
+Types of Public contracts

-There are three types of public procurement contracts:
+There are three categories of public contracts:

-- fixed-price contracts;
+- Fixed-price contracts;

-- unit price contracts;
+- Unit price contracts;

-- mixed fixed and unit-price contracts;
+- Mixed fixed and unit-price contracts;

 Tendering procedure: Step-by-step guide